MatyaAydin/SemesterProject/notes/questions.md

 **New**:

 * How to access variance in the prediction ?

-try to add graph learning in ugnet change block in ugnet one by one then compare check number of epochs in diffstg code adapt config to sampling rate sensors,..;
+* Preds seem to overshoot.
+Might be because Outliers are not removed in ewz_preprocessed.
+Ask for script so I can merge all preprocessing in one.

-model evaluation:
+try to add graph learning in ugnet: show where in code.
+Use adj.npy normalized as prior ? change block in ugnet one by one then compare
 IOT: electricty data: open dataset and no need to learn graph